SyedGhanimAk/EDA-Diwali-Sales/README.md

 ## Overview

-This project performs **Exploratory Data Analysis (EDA)** on a sales dataset to identify potential customers and improve sales strategy.
+This project performs **Exploratory Data Analysis (EDA)** on a Diwali sales dataset to identify potential customers and improve sales strategy.
 It focuses on understanding customer demographics, buying patterns, and top-selling products to assist in business and inventory planning.

 ## Data Cleaning & Processing